UTMediaCAT/MediaCat-docs/date-recognition/README.md

 # PythonDateTest.js

-Similar to the javascript tests, python libraries were also tested. simply `python3 PythonDateTest.py`
+Similar to the javascript tests, python libraries were also tested.
+Compares articleDateExtractor with dateGuessor. simply `python3 PythonDateTest.py`

 ## params